 COUNTRY SPECIFIC RUTGERS SCHOLARSHIPS

 Rutgers in the Dominican Republic- Three, one-time scholarships available to study abroad students participating in any of our CIEE Dominican Republic study abroad programs.
 One scholarship awarded per program in the amount of $500.
-For more information please contact Rutgers Study Abroad.
+For more information please contact the Center for Global Education.

 Study in Israel- Offers financial support for undergraduate study or research at an accredited Israeli university.
 For more information please visit the Study in Israel website.